 Excellence in Innovation Australia Trial (EIA)

-The EIA assessment exercise has been developed, to be complementary to but separate from the Excellence in Research for Australia (ERA) to provide a complete picture, of the research performance of Australian universities.
+The EIA assessment exercise was developed, to be complementary to but separate from the Excellence in Research for Australia (ERA) to provide a complete picture of the research performance of Australian universities.

-The EIA Trial aims to identify and demonstrate the contribution that high quality research has made to the economic, social, cultural and environmental benefit of society, it does this by:
+The EIA Trial aimed to identify and demonstrate the contribution that high quality research has made to the economic, social, cultural and environmental benefit of society, by:

 - identifying good research outcomes,

 - justifying the claims being made by institutions of good outcomes and

 Implicit in the goal of the EIA Trial was the aim to develop a robust methodology by which these benefits may be; best recognised, portrayed and assessed by institutions and government.